 With their ESnet network, they can reach speeds up to 91 GB/s.
 This network is fast because it consists of fewer nodes in the network and is less congested, unlike the internet as we know it.

 We don’t want that data in the hands of the wrong people because the damages may be frightening.
-They need this network, not for gaming and movie streaming like us, but for sending data like radio telescope images, high resolution telescope images, controlling their spacecrafts, but also processing research data on the ground between laboratories and international field centers.
+They need this network, not for gaming and movie streaming like us, but for sending data like radio telescope images, and high-resolution telescope images, controlling their spacecraft, but also processing research data on the ground between laboratories and international field centers.

-Is this network the answer to working from home without being bothered with a slow internet connection where everything buffers but still be safe enough with the company data because of its encryption?
+Is this network the answer to working from home without being bothered by a slow internet connection where everything buffers but still be safe enough with the company data because of its encryption?

 People also ask